-Learning to network starts in a most uncomfortable places.
-I can be what I cal an extroverted introvert.
-To those that know me they would describe me as outgoing and personable.
+Learning to network starts in most uncomfortable places.
+I can be what I call an extroverted introvert.
+To those that know me, they would describe me as outgoing and personable.
 Still for some, not so much.
-Truth is, life is short and time passes way too quickly.
+The truth is, life is short and time passes way too quickly.
 There are far too many things pulling at us from all directions and I can get sucked into my introverted self when there are deadlines to meet or when a situation is just outside of my comfort zone.
 To give off that extroverted or even warm personality, I have to be extremely conscious of my communication style; body language, word choice, tone and genuine interest.

 Luckily the gift of gab can be learned even without a trip to the famous Blarney Stone!